Prince (musician): 1984–1987: Purple Rain, Around the World in a Day, and Parade

-In 1986, his album Parade, the soundtrack for the movie Under the Cherry Moon released in the same year, reached No. 3 on the Billboard 200 and No. 2 on the R&B charts.
-The first single, "Kiss", with its video choreographed by Louis Falco, reached No. 1 on the Billboard Hot 100.
-In the same year, the song "Manic Monday", written by Prince and recorded by the Bangles, reached No. 2 on the Hot 100 chart.

-Although the Parade album went platinum and sold two million copies, the film received a Golden Raspberry Award for Worst Picture, tied with Howard the Duck, and Prince received Golden Raspberry Awards for Worst Director, Worst Actor, and Worst Original Song for the song "Love or Money".
+In 1985, Prince released Around the World in a Day, which held the number-one spot on the Billboard 200 for three weeks.
+From that album, the single "Raspberry Beret" reached number two on the Billboard Hot 100, and "Pop Life" reached number seven.
+In 1986, his album Parade, the soundtrack for the movie Under the Cherry Moon released in the same year, reached number three on the Billboard 200 and number two on the R&B charts.
+The first single, "Kiss", reached number one on the Billboard Hot 100.
+In the same year, the song "Manic Monday", written by Prince and recorded by the Bangles, reached number two on the Hot 100 chart.
+Although the album went platinum and sold two million copies, the film received a Golden Raspberry Award for Worst Picture, tied with Howard the Duck, and Prince received Golden Raspberry Awards for Worst Director, Worst Actor, and Worst Original Song for the song "Love or Money".
 Some critics later re-evaluated Under the Cherry Moon after Prince's death and declared it a cult classic, comparing it to films such as 8½, Casablanca and It Happened One Night.

-In 1986, Prince began a series of live performances called the Hit n Run Parade Tour.
+In 1986, Prince began a series of live performances called the Parade Tour.
+(Note: The tour was named the Hit n Run tour for the American leg of the tour.)
 After the tour, Prince disbanded the Revolution and fired Wendy Melvoin and Lisa Coleman.
-Brown Mark also quit the band, with only the keyboardist Doctor Fink remaining.
-Following this, Miko Weaver, Atlanta Bliss, and Eric Leeds joined the band.
+Brown Mark also quit the now-unnamed backing band, with only keyboardist Doctor Fink remaining.
+Following this, Miko Weaver, Atlanta Bliss, and Eric Leeds would join the band.